vitorstabile/logic-programming-basics/README.md

 #### <a name="chapter4part3"></a>Chapter 4 - Part 3: Compiled Languages vs Interpreted Languages

-Compiled languages are converted directly into machine native code by a compiler program.They require an explicit build step before execution.
-That is why we need to rebuild the program every time we make a code change.Compiled languages tend to be faster and more efficient than interpreted languages.
-However, their generated machine code is platform-specific.
+Compiled languages are converted directly into machine native code by a compiler program.
+They require an explicit build step before execution.
+That is why we need to rebuild the program every time we make a code change.
+Compiled languages tend to be faster and more efficient than interpreted languages.
+However, their generated machine code is platform specific.

 On the other hand, in interpreted languages there are no build steps.
-Instead, interpreters operate on the source code of the program while executing it.Interpreted languages were once considered significantly slower than compiled languages.
+Instead, interpreters operate on the source code of the program while executing.
+Interpreted languages were once considered significantly slower than compiled languages.

 <br>